baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 The basic process of setting up the custom shader involves writing a shader file that will be compiled and used by RenderDoc.
 Note that you can use any language that is either natively accepted by the graphics API used, or any language that can be compiled to an accepted shader.

-For example on D3D11 or D3D12, hlsl is the only language usable by default, but on Vulkan you can use hlsl or glsl as long as a compiler is available.
+For example on D3D11 or D3D12, hlsl is the only language usable by default.
+On OpenGL only glsl can be used, but on Vulkan you can use glsl or use hlsl as long as a compiler is available.

-There are several special global variables that can be specified and will be filled in with values by RenderDoc.
+There are several special global helpers that can be declared and used, which will be implemented and return values by RenderDoc.
+In addition there are automatic macros that can be used to bind resources and still write shaders which work on different APIs with different bindings.

 Your pixel shader defines an operation that transforms the raw value from the input texture into a value that will then be displayed by the texture viewer.
 The usual texture viewer controls for range adaption and channels will still be available on the resulting texture.